vzeddie/fit-data-comparer/README.md

 # Usage

 Input files should be [FIT](https://developer.garmin.com/fit/protocol/) files.
+This is a common format that most modern fitness trackers can export to.

 `python3 run.py --files 1.fit 2.fit 3.fit`